 Bearings play a vital role in trailer and caravan mobility.
 Most Australian setups will use tapered roller bearings, wherein each component consists of two parts:

-- Bearing cup.
+- a bearing cup.

 There are two bearings in each wheel hub:

-- 1 x Inner bearing (larger, sits closer to the chassis centre).
+- 1 x inner bearing (larger, sits closer to the chassis centre)

-- 1 x Outer bearing (smaller, sits further from the chassis centre).
+- 1 x outer bearing (smaller, sits further from the chassis centre).

 Additional Information